 - Immobilization: Following a period of arm immobilization for an injury or surgery, patients are at greater risk of developing a frozen shoulder.

 - Gender: Frozen shoulder occurs more often in women.

 How do you know you have Frozen Shoulder?

 - Dull or aching pain that increases

 - Loss of shoulder motion

-- Imaging: X-rays or MRI may be ordered to rule out other issues in the shoulder.
+- Imaging: X-rays or MRIs may be ordered to rule out other issues in the shoulder.

 Frozen shoulder typically improves on its own, although it can take two or three years for symptoms to be alleviated.
-The vast majority of patients will recover from frozen shoulder through conservative methods:
+The vast majority of patients will recover from frozen shoulder through conservative methods, including: